fusion94/fusion94.org/src/content/blog/2025-01-01-reading-goals.md

 As we welcome the new year, it's a perfect time to reflect on our accomplishments and set new targets.
 In 2024, I set a modest goal for myself to read 16 books.
-Reading has always been a way for me to unwind and learn, but last year, it became more than just a hobby—it became a journey of discovery and achievement.
+Reading has always been a way for me to unwind and learn, but last year, it became more than just a hobby.
+It became a journey of discovery and achievement.
 To my own surprise, I didn't just meet my goal; I soared past it, finishing 23 books and covering a whopping 8,037 pages!